riyuebao/SpliceS/README.md

 # System Requirement #

-SpilceS requires `perl 5.18.1` or higher installed.
-Users may use [MEGA](http://www.megasoftware.net/) to visualize the sequences in Fasta format or generate alignment.
+* SpilceS requires `perl 5.18.1` or higher.
+* To visualize the sequences in Fasta format or generate alignment: [MEGA](http://www.megasoftware.net/)
+* To quickly map sequence to the genome and visualize the gene model: [BLAT](https://genome.ucsc.edu/cgi-bin/hgBlat?command=start).

 # Usage #